 Scotland's Best B&Bs near Linlithgow:

 This 4 Star former gamekeeper's cottage sits on the edge of the deer park near Hopetoun House, and offers direct access to over 600 acres of open countryside right on the doorstep.
 Built around 1720, Parkhead House is an idyllic country retreat in an historic setting, close to many 'Outlander' filming locations (your host can offer guided tours).
 Choice of 2 self-contained suites each with its own private sitting room and breakfast table: a ground floor suite with ensuite double/twin bedroom overlooking the garden, plus an upstairs suite for families with 1 double bedroom and 1 twin bedroom (both with ensuite bathroom).
 Full Scottish breakfast.
-Only 13 miles from Edinburgh city centre and 8 miles from Linlithgow Palace.
-Easy access to Stirling, Perth, Falkirk, St Andrews, Dundee, etc. This B&B is also located right on 2 great long distance walks: The John Muir Way, and the Walk of St Andrews.
+It's only 13 miles from Edinburgh city centre and 8 miles from Linlithgow Palace.
+The proximity of the Queensferry Crossing means Parkhead House is within easy driving distance of Stirling, Perth, Falkirk, St Andrews, Dundee, etc. This B&B is also located right on two great long distance walks: The John Muir Way, and the Walk of St Andrews.
 Dogs welcome.
 BOOK NOW

 Arden Country House